 Knoebels – Fun for all generations

 From grandma to tiny toddler, there is something for everyone at Knoebels amusement park in PA.
-You’ll be impressed with the free admission, free parking, and pay as you go rides.
-You can also purchase ride all day wristbands available on most weekdays).
+They offer free admission, free parking, and pay as you go rides.
+You can also purchase ride all day wristbands (available on most weekdays).
 Perfect for the grandparent who doesn’t want to ride.
 It’s also nice for the toddler who is just starting to be brave enough to ride.

 The park is mostly shaded, which helps during the hottest parts of the summer.
 For those in your family who are looking for thrill rides, there are three major wooden coasters and a new steel coaster.
 For the kids, there is a large area devoted to kiddie rides.
 To top it off, the food is delicious and varied – not your typical amusement park fare.
 Try a tiger tail or alligator bites.
 You can’t go wrong when ordering food at Knoebels.
 Last but not least, their Carousel is the best around.
-Even adults race to get an outside horse to grab the brass ring.
+Even adults like to get an outside horse to grab the brass ring.

 Dutch Wonderland – Focus on the pre-schoolers